Eligio Ayala

-José Eligio Ayala (December 4, 1879 – October 24, 1930) was President of Paraguay from 12 April 1923 to 17 March 1924 and again from 15 August 1924 until 15 August 1928.
+José Eligio Ayala (4 December 1879 – 24 October 1930) was President of Paraguay from 12 April 1923 to 17 March 1924 and again from 15 August 1924 until 15 August 1928.
 He was a member of the Liberal Party.

+Life

 Jose Eligio Ayala was born in Mbuyapey in the department of Paraguarí on 4 December 1879, son of Spanish Mariano Sisa and Paraguayan Manuela de Jesus Ayala.
 He was twin brother of Emilio de Jesus Ayala and brother of Eliseo's father, Juan Pablo, Juan Bautista and Manuel Sisa.
 He was the father of the son of Rosaura Abelardo Gonzalez and daughter Anastasia Candelaria Duplán.

-His Life

 The Ayala family owned a farm with some dairy products, a pair of horses, hens, pigs, and a small ranch where they grew some vegetables.

 His primary studies were conducted in his hometown and continued in Paraguarí.
 In 1897 he joined the National College of Encarnación, where his uncle Jose del Rosario Ayala, director of that institution, financed his studies because the Ayala family had limited economic resources.
-Culminating the third year, he moved to Asuncion to enter the National College Asuncion, where he finished high school, helped by a grant from the government.
+Culminating the third year, he moved to Asunción to enter the National College Asuncion, where he finished high school, helped by a grant from the government.

 After completing the baccalaureate, he obtained a position as a classifier of official documents in the National Archives and joined the Faculty of Law and Social Sciences.
-There, he was president of the Students’ Council of this house of studies in 1903.
+There, he was president of the Students' Council of this house of studies in 1903.
 He earned his doctorate degree in law and Social Science 22 December 1905.
 While he was a student, he was taught mathematics and story in secondary schools.